Heroes game

 Finally published

-Available both in the Apple App Store and Google Play Store.
-Free of charge!
+The app is available both in the Apple App Store and Google Play Store, free of charge!

 1) 3D animation with sound effects